 The centre of the property is dominated by a deeply dissected sandstone plateau that supports the most southerly occurrence of Arnhem Land sandstone ecosystems.
 Covered in a complex pattern of open woodland communities, and supporting permanent wetlands, this plateau features the striking Mount Throsby on its western edge.
 Cracks and caves in the weathered sandstone provide refuge for shy rock-dwelling animals.

 A large proportion of the ecosystems on Wongalara are either considered to be threatened with extinction or are not protected in any National Park in the Bioregion.
-The sanctuary is expected to contain 600 – 800 plant species, including many rare and endemic plants.
+The sanctuary has over 560 plant species recorded, including many rare and endemic plants.

 Wongalara is home to several threatened and declining species including the colourful Gouldian Finch, the Orange Leaf-nosed Bat, the Red Goshawk, the Spectacled Hare-wallaby and the Northern Brown Bandicoot.

-The mammal fauna also includes a suite of macropods – Short-eared Rock-wallaby, Agile Wallaby, Northern Nailtail Wallaby, Antilopine Wallaroo and perhaps the Black Wallaroo – as well as smaller marsupials and native rodents such as the Long-tailed Planigale and Grassland Melomys.
+The mammal fauna also includes a suite of macropods – Wilkin’s Rock-wallaby, Agile Wallaby, Northern Nailtail Wallaby, Common and Antilopine Wallaroo – as well as smaller marsupials and native rodents such as the Long-tailed Planigale and Grassland Melomys.
 Rock Ringtail Possums haunt the rock outcrops of Wongalara’s “lost city”.
+Sheltered spring areas support Water Rats and Top End Brushtail Possums.

 With over 55 kilometres of two major rivers – the Wilton and the Mainoru – the property is home to both Saltwater and Freshwater Crocodiles, at least one unidentified shark species (probably Bull Sharks), turtles, water rats, water monitors and a large number of freshwater fish species.

-Over 4,000 live trap nights are undertaken at Wongalara each year, as well as 3,000 camera trap nights, aerial surveys for feral herbivores and almost 90 vegetation surveys.
+AWC runs an extensive ecological health monitoring program including surveillance monitoring of up to 4,000 trap nights and targeted intensive surveys for iconic and threatened species such as Gouldian Finches, Hooded Parrots and Spectacled Hare-wallabies, plus aerial surveys for feral herbivores and vegetation surveys.
 This effort measures ecological health indicators across the Sanctuary.
 AWC is playing a vital leadership role by demonstrating practical, science-based strategies to address declines in wildlife, and our ground-breaking initiatives at Wongalara serve as a model for the Top End-Gulf region.

 AWC constructed the first feral cat exclusion areas in northern Australia at Wongalara.
 These cat-free areas are playing a key role in our feral cat research program.
-Wongalara is also the base for a major regional weed management program, supported by the Federal Government.
+Wongalara works with our neighbours to deliver weed management and share our knowledge of long-term weed control efforts, supported by the Federal Government.
 Invasive weeds are a having a major environmental impact across most of the Top End.
 Wongalara remains relatively weed-free, but there is high risk of invasion from neighbouring properties as they intensify their pastoral operations.

-Active fire management at Wongalara has delivered exceptional results, dramatically reducing the impact of wildfire: the proportion of the annual firescar on Wongalara caused by late season fires has been reduced from over 60% to around 20%, and the extent of “old growth” vegetation has been increased and dispersed more evenly across the landscape.
+Active fire management at Wongalara has delivered exceptional results, dramatically reducing the impact of wildfire: the proportion of the annual firescar on Wongalara caused by late season fires has been reduced from over 60 per cent to around 20 per cent and the extent of “long-unburnt” vegetation has been increased and dispersed more evenly across the landscape.

-Ongoing research and survey efforts by our field ecologists, volunteers and interns, involve censuses of indicator species such as Brown Quail, investigating the response of flora and fauna to the removal of feral herbivores (using sites inside and outside our feral herbivore free area), and investigating the impact of feral cats using cat-free fenced areas into which small native mammals have been reintroduced (this research is carried out as part of a project funded by the Australian Research Council and involves a range of partners).
+Ongoing research and survey efforts by our ecologists, volunteers and interns, involve investigating the response of flora and fauna to the removal of feral herbivores (using sites inside and outside our feral herbivore free area), and investigating the impact of feral cats using cat-free fenced areas into which small native mammals have been reintroduced (this research was carried out as part of a project funded by the Australian Research Council and involved a range of partners).

 In 2012, AWC established the largest feral herbivore-free area on mainland Australia at Wongalara.
 160 kms of fencing encloses 100,000 hectares of the sanctuary, and 1,200 feral herbivores were removed from inside the fence.